+So how does Gun Control fit in with criminal justice?
 Since the shooting in Newtown, Connecticut at Sandy Hook Elementary school on December 14, 2012, there has been an uproar on gun control and the 2nd Amendment in America.
 Citizens from all around the country have sparked an interest in their gun rights and the issue of potential gun control that may be enforced in the near future.
-Although there have been many arguments for gun control and against it, one of the major points is that many citizens still see the value of a well armed citizenry to keep all individuals and US citizens better protected and safer at any given time.
+Although there have been many arguments for gun control and against it, one of the major points is that many citizens still see the value of a well-armed citizenry to keep all individuals and US citizens better protected and safer at any given time.

-There have been arguments for and against gun control on talk shows, news channels and in live debates and discussion with the president of the United States.
-One of the biggest arguments being made to stop gun control from happening is the US constitution and the 2nd Amendment itself, which is being brought to light by all individuals who support the right to bear arms and own the weapons of their choice.
-In the 2nd Amendment, it shares: ““A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
+How does Gun Control fit in with criminal justice, well there have been arguments for and against gun control on talk shows, news channels, and in live debates and discussions with the president of the United States.
+One of the biggest arguments being made to stop gun control from happening in the US constitution and the 2nd Amendment itself is being brought to light by all individuals who support the right to bear arms and own the weapons of their choice.
+In the 2nd Amendment, it shares: “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 Knowing the right of the people of the United States shall not have their rights to keep and bear arms at all times is a major point being made to those who are supporting the gun control movements and acts currently in development.

 Understanding the impact of removing the 2nd Amendment may very well be revolutionary for the United States and its citizens, who are not all pleased with the discussion of removing our rights permanently.
 Knowing more about gun control and how it may affect you in the future is another way to ensure you are making the right decisions if you are asked to vote or speak on the subject.